jamesdellinger/machine_learning_nanodegree_capstone_project/README.md

 Topic: Specialization.

 ## Overview
+* Participated in the **live** [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) kaggle competition during June of 2018, while it was still ongoing.
+The competition ended on August 29, 2018.
-* I applied extensive exploration and preprocessing to the Home Credit Default Risk competition's [dataset](https://www.kaggle.com/c/home-credit-default-risk/data).
+* I applied extensive exploration and preprocessing to the competition's [dataset](https://www.kaggle.com/c/home-credit-default-risk/data).
 * I then fit a LightGBM classifier to this data in order predict which borrowers are most likely to have difficulty repaying their loans.

 ## My Capstone Project Report